davehancock/go-kafka-producer/README.md

 # go-producer

-Simple go kafka producer.
+Simple example of a go kafka producer.

-Might use to publish events to hue...?
+Uses confluent-kafka-go as the library of choice.